formix/damn-simple-xml/README.md

 damn-simple-xml
 ===============

-Simple XML to JSON deserializer
+Simple XML to JSON deserializer for Node